-Consent for purchase of such land by overseas persons is regulated under the Overseas Investment Act.
+Consent for purchase of such land by overseas persons is regulated under the OIA.
 Consent will not be granted unless the subject property has been offered for sale on the open market (to New Zealand citizens and residents) for at least 20 working days.

 Issuing and trading of shares among farmers

-It's important for you to recognise and understand issues surrounding shares however, you should not give advice on such matters.
-To do so may put you in breach of the Financial Advisors Act 2008.
+It's important for you to recognise and understand issues surrounding shares.
+However, you should not give advice on such matters.
+To do so may put you in breach of the Financial Advisers Act 2008.

 New Zealand Emissions Trading Scheme (ETS)

 If you are asked to appraise or market a property that includes a forestry block, you need to be aware of the implications of the New Zealand Emissions Trading Scheme (ETS) in respect of carbon credits.
 You should ask the following questions:

 - Is the property owner registered under the ETS?